 What can be done with optical technology for the realization of a sustainable global environment?

-Hamamatsu Photonics aims not only to provide products, but also to contribute to the Hamamatsu the realization of a sustainable global environment through optical technology.
-Recognizing that harmony with the environment, society, and economy is a critical priority, we are working on a variety of initiatives using optical technology toward a future in issue, in which the earth, people and all life coexist in an ideal balance.
+Hamamatsu Photonics is committed not only to providing products but also to contributing to a sustainable global environment through optical technology.
+Recognizing the importance of balancing environmental, social, and economic priorities, we are focused on a range of initiatives involving optical technology to help create a future where the Earth, humanity, and all forms of life coexist in harmony.

 Case studies